mcleanGit/SocNetAPI/README.md

 The parallel situation for Thoughts is Reactions.
 A Reaction may be added to (POST), or removed from (DELETE), a Thought (by thoughtId).
 As noted above, Reactions is a Schema-only model: the reactionId is generated using Mongoose's ObjectId data type.
 In Insomnia, this functionality is tested via API routes `(/api/thoughts/thoughtId/reactions)` and for deletion (`/api/thoughts/thoughtId/reactions/reactionId)`.
 A `virtual` added to the Thought ThoughtSchema model generates a `reactionCount` to the Thought data.

 ## Technical Elements
-The application uses Express, MongoDB, and Mongoose, as well as the native JavaScript Date function to provide timestamps.
+The application uses Express, MongoDB, and Mongoose, as well as the native JavaScript Date function as a utility to provide timestamps.
+The main components of the applications are Models, Controllers, and API Routes.

 ### Models
 **User**